113ll3/Ibmclouddocscli/idt/commands.md

 ### deploy to {{site.data.keyword.cloud_notm}} Foundry Enterprise Environment
 {: #deploy-cfee}

 You can deploy to an {{site.data.keyword.cloud_notm}} Foundry Enterprise Environment.
-To do so, configure your local environment for this environment by using `ibmcloud target --cf`, and then choose the correct environment from that list.
+To do so, configure your local environment for this environment by using `ibmcloud target --cf`, and then select the correct environment from that list.
 You can then use the `deploy` command as you would for {{site.data.keyword.cloud_notm}} Public Cloud Foundry.

 ### deploy command parameters
 {: #deploy-parameters}